smorrrs/Desperados-III-Resources/level_guide.md

 ## New Orleans
 The normal sequence needed is to get the correct letter, meetup, then examine the desk in the locked shed to beat the level.

+The letter and meetup can be skipped by using the out-of-bounds glitch to run straight to the shed desk.

 The letter you need is randomly assigned to one of the 3 targets upon loading the level.
 Reloading a save even at the very beginning of the level won't reset who has it.
 You can tell if you have collected the correct letter by the dialogue played.

 Kate can pickpocket letters.